 Q: Can you recommend a hospital or doctor to me?
 If your loved one is covered by insurance, I recommend calling the insurance company and finding out which facilities are covered.
 If your loved one does not have insurance coverage, there are only two options in Tarrant County for assistance: JPS Health Hospital or MHMR of Tarrant County.
 For JPS Hospital, if you have not been treated there before, you must go to the psychiatric emergency room located on the 10th floor.
 For MHMR, call 817-335-3022.

 Q: A family member has recently been diagnosed with a mental illness but I do not quite understand what it means.
 Can you help me?
 You are welcome to attend our Family to Family class.
-This class is a 12 week study that provides you with more information about the different mental illnesses.
-It also provides resources about how to talk to your loved one without upsetting them.
-To register, please call 817-332-6677.
+This class is an 8-week program that provides resources about how to talk to your loved one without upsetting them.
+To register for our fall session, please email firstname.lastname@example.org.

 Q: Are there any local long-term facilities?
 Yes, most psychiatric hospitals have an area reserved for people who need care for longer than a couple of days.
 As a last resort, there are several state hospitals where individuals are being care for, for months at a time, while medications are being regulated.